This country-specific Q&A provides an overview of Private Client laws and regulations applicable in Hong Kong.

 Do the tax laws encourage gifts (either during the donor’s lifetime or on death) to a charity, public foundation or similar entity, and how do the relevant tax rules apply?

-a.
-Donations to charitable institutions or trusts of a public character exempted from tax under Section 88 of the Inland Revenue Ordinance may be deducted from up to 35% of the assessable income or profits of the donor for salaries tax, profits tax or personal assessment purposes, provided that the aggregate donations must be HK$100 or more.
+Donations to charitable institutions or trusts of a public character may qualify for a tax deduction up to 35% of the assessable income or profits of the donor for salaries tax, profits tax or personal assessment purposes, provided that the aggregate donation must be HK$100 or above.

 Are taxes other than those described above imposed on individuals and, if so, how do they apply?

-b.
-Stamp duty is also chargeable on instruments (ie those specified in the First Schedule to the Stamp Duty Ordinance) relating to the transfer of interest involving Hong Kong stock.
-Ad valorem stamp duty is chargeable on the contract notes for the sale and purchase of Hong Kong stock at the rate of 0.1% of the consideration (or the market value if it is higher) for each of the buyer and the seller.
-In the case of a gift, contract notes are not required, instrument of transfer is chargeable to a fixed duty of HKD5 each plus the full ad valorem stamp duty by reference to the value of shares.
+AVD is chargeable on contract notes for the sale and purchase of Hong Kong stock at the rate of 0.1% of the consideration (or the market value if it is higher) payable by each of the buyer and the seller.
+In the case of a gift where contract notes are not required, the instrument of transfer is chargeable to a fixed duty of HKD5 each plus the full AVD payable on the value of shares.

 Is there an advantageous tax regime for individuals who have recently arrived in or are only partially connected with the jurisdiction?